sbaresearch/prekey-pogo/README.md

 The software allows retrieval of a session directory and the corresponding prekey material for any arbitrary phone number.

 ## Security, privacy, and ethical concerns
+We want to highlight that all findings (including our corresponding WOOT paper) were reported via Meta's bug bounty program (ticket #10212619137590341) in March 2025.
+The ticket was closed as a duplicate and Meta neither followed up on our questions, nor request an embargo for the public release of our findings.
+To the best of our knowledge, most attacks presented in the paper remain unfixed and should still work.
+Therefore, this client does not cover all attacks presented in the paper to limit the potential for abuse.
+We removed any functionality that could be considered as offensive (e.g., prekey depletion via rapid and iterative prekey retrieval and DoS via prekey clogging by overloading the server with concurrent requests) and just provide a PoC which can be used to retrieve prekey bundles manually.

 Executing the artifact requires an official WhatsApp account.
-Although we did not experience any blocked accounts throughout our entire study, this client does not cover all attacks presented in the paper, thus we removed any actions that could be considered as offensive (e.g., prekey depletion via rapid and iterative prekey retrieval and DoS via prekey clogging by overloading the server with concurrent requests).
-While using the code with your official WhatsApp account should generally not lead to any negative consequences, we nevertheless recommend using a test account on a burner phone.
+Using the PoC code with your official WhatsApp account should not lead to any negative consequences, such as a blocked account.

-Furthermore, we want to highlight that all findings (including our corresponding WOOT paper) were reported via Meta's bug bounty program (ticket #10212619137590341) in March 2025.
-The ticket was closed as a duplicate and Meta neither followed up on our questions, nor request an embargo for the public release of our findings.
-Nevertheless, most attacks presented in the paper remain unfixed and should still work (as of 2025-05-27).
+Although we did not experience any blocked accounts throughout our entire study, we nevertheless recommend using a test account on a burner phone just to be sure as we of course cannot provide any guarantees/legal advice.

 ## Setup
 Execution in host OS (requires golang):